What is an Employee Assistance Program (EAP)?

 Share on

-An Employee Assistance Program (EAP) sometimes called an Employee and Family Assistance Program (EFAP) is a benefit that some employers provide for their employees.
-An EAP is a voluntary an confidential service provided by some employers that could help you address financial, caregiver, health or relationship concerns.
-The program is usually available to employees at all levels and, in most cases, their dependent family members (dependents).
+An Employee Assistance Program (EAP) is a voluntary and confidential service for those who have concerns that affect their personal well-being or work performance.
+The program is available to employees at all levels and, in most cases, their family members (dependents).
 Not all employers offer EAPs.
 Check with your employer to see if they do.

 Is this therapy?